AlticeLabsProjects/nginx-log-zmq/README.md

 Compatibility
 ===========

-The following versions of nginx should work with this module:
+The following versions of nginx are known to work with this module:

 * 1.6.x (last tested: 1.6.2)
 * 1.5.x